Katherine K. Hanley Family Shelter

 About 20 families live at the Katherine K. Hanley Family Shelter.
 Most of the families are mothers with school-age children.

 How are families admitted to the shelter?

-To be admitted to a Fairfax County shelter, the family first contacts the county’s Department of Systems Management for Human Services, Coordinated Services Planning, (703-222-0880, TTY 703-603-7914).
+To be admitted to a Fairfax County shelter, the family first contacts the county’s Department of Neighborhood Services, Coordinated Services Planning, (703-222-0880, TTY 703-603-7914).
 After finding out some basic information about the family’s situation — where the family has been staying, what other resources they have for help and housing — the CSP social worker refers the family to the shelter most convenient to them for a more in-depth, face-to-face interview.
 If appropriate, the family is then placed on a waiting list and moves to the shelter when room becomes available.